 The U.S. Government is supporting Ethiopia in achieving its objectives for growth and transformation through President Obama’s Feed the Future Initiative.
 USAID is proud to be among the largest donors to the Ethiopian agriculture sector, and above all, to bring technical assistance, training, technology and financial support to Ethiopian farmers and their communities.

-USAID is supporting the Government’s AGP through our new Agribusiness and Markets Development (AMDe) and Livestock Market Development (LMD) projects.
-These two projects are focused on the market development of nine commodity value chains, including: wheat, maize, coffee, sesame, honey, chickpea, meat, hides and dairy.
+USAID is supporting the Government’s AGP through our new Agribusiness Markets Development and Livestock Market Development (LMD) activities.
+These two activities are focused on the market development of nine commodity value chains, including: wheat, maize, coffee, sesame, honey, chickpea, meat, hides and dairy.

 U.S. Government programs in support of the AGP are complemented by additional direct financial support for the ATA, the International Food Policy Research Institute’s work with the Ethiopian Development Research Institute, rust resistant wheat research with the Ethiopian Institute for Agriculture Research, and an agriculture loan guarantee program with Zemen and Abyssinia Banks.
 Combined, these investments represent over $200 million over five years in Ethiopian agricultural development.

 To strengthen the impact of our support, USAID will expand partnerships with the ECX and cooperatives.